comfortablynumb/che/README.md

-# galgo
+# Che - An Extension for the Go Standard Library

-Galgo: An extension to the standard library of go
+WIP!